amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 ````
 2. Your application validates the state value.

-3. Your application saves the selling_partner_id, mws_auth_token (if passed), and spapi_oauth_code values.
+3. Your application saves the `selling_partner_id`, `mws_auth_token` (if passed), and `spapi_oauth_code` values.

 4. Your website's landing page displays.

-### Step 4.
+## Step 4.
 Your application exchanges the LWA authorization code for a LWA refresh token

 The Login with Amazon SDK for JavaScript can help you with the exchange of an LWA authorization code for an LWA refresh token.
-For more information, see the Login with Amazon documentation.
+For more information, see the Login with Amazon documentation:

   - [Add the Login with Amazon SDK for JavaScript](https://developer.amazon.com/docs/login-with-amazon/install-sdk-javascript.html)